uu-afp/uu-afp.github.io/about.md

 #### General

-The *Advanced Functional Programming* summer school has been running for more than eight years.
+The *Advanced Functional Programming* summer school has been running for more than ten years.
 We aim to educate aspiring Haskell programmers beyond the basic material covered by many textbooks.

 The lectures will cover several more advanced topics regarding the